savonet/vscode-liquidsoap/README.md

 Formatting requires `prettier` and uses the `prettier-liquidsoap-plugin`.

 Unfortunately, the prettier ecosystem is pretty tied up with node and `package.json` files.
-The fastests way to enable formatting is to go to your project's root and:
+The fastest way to enable formatting is to go to your project's root and:

 1. Install `prettier` and `prettier-plugin-liquidsoap`: